rehierl/node-tree-outliner/1-basics/2-3-hierarchy-of-sets.md

 0. `F := (V,P)`
 1. The multiset is a simple forest.
-2. Each hierarchy `h in P` is strict.
+2. Each hierarchy in `F` is a strict hierarchy.

 Note that